fgaisbauer/fgaisbauer.github.io/evaluation.md

     <div class="col-xs-12 col-md-6">
     <p>
-        The <a href="https://www.developpp.de/en/">develoPPP.de</a> programmes aims at bringing together experts on development from the public sector and entrepreneurs interested in developing countries from the private sector to create public-private partnerships (PPPs) that create both a social or ecological value added in the partner country and are economically viable at the same time.
+        The <a href="https://www.developpp.de/en/">develoPPP.de</a> programme aims at bringing together experts on development from the public sector and entrepreneurs interested in developing countries from the private sector to create public-private partnerships (PPPs) that create both a social or ecological value added in the partner country and are economically viable at the same time.
         <br>
         Sounds (too) good?
 Read the evaluation report to learn more about how well the programme works in achieveing this goal.
     </p>